trondth/master/README.md

 After cloning the repository, a config file should be created, overriding the information in the default settings file, `masters_project-default.cfg`.

 We provide in the folder `preprocessed_files` the preprocessed files for error analysis and experimenting with features.

-In the section [quick run](#quickrun) below, we will describe how to do this.
+# <a name="quickrun"></a>Quick run

+To use the system with the preprocessed files, set the path `masters_project.cfg` to the folder with the preprocessed files.

+We give three examples of usage:

+## Error analysis

+## Running the system

+## Featurestats

+# <a name="fullsystem"></a>Running the full system

+## Requirements

 To run the full system, a number of tools need to install: